A medieval historian let loose in Venice …

 Next on the list of the many churches we visited was the former Dominican friary of San Giovanni e Paolo, one of the largest churches in Venice.
 Its scale is truly staggering.
 You cannot miss the memorials to the doges, the rulers of Venice.
 Here they all are (well, not all of them but about 25), many as life-size statues, some of them on horseback.
 One looks as if he is suspended in thin air and about to descend from the roof.

 Next on my list of ‘must sees’ was another friary church, Santa Maria Gloriosa dei Frari – the Franciscan church built between the thirteenth and the fifteenth centuries.
 It is a large Gothic structure – almost barn-like, with a moving austerity.
 Even the tourists seem to get lost in the space.
 What struck me was the way in which the Venetian friary churches have survived.
 In Wales there were only a handful of houses of the mendicant orders – and these have nearly all disappeared totally.
-English houses did not fare much better – but then, they were almost always in urban locations and after the Dissolution of the Monasteries under Henry VIII would have offered prime real estate for development.
+English houses did not fare much better – but then, they were almost always in urban locations and after the Dissolution of the Monasteries under Henry VIII would have offered prime real estate for development with simple cleaning hacks.
 But here they are in Venice still to be seen and still in use as churches.
 I must finish with what was an even greater treat, a visit to the island of Torcello in the lagoon.
 Torcello was inhabited before Venice was.
 It had a thriving population with cultural and trading links with Constantinople.

 Now there are just a few families there.
 The ‘must see’ are the Cathedral of Santa Maria Assunta, founded in 639, with eleventh- and twelfth-century Byzantine mosaics, and the church of San Fosca.
 There are also the remains of an early medieval baptistery.
 It was the only morning we had some rain – the rest of the weather was gloriously sunny and warm.
 But by the time we had hopped on a water bus to the nearby island of Burano the rain had stopped and we enjoyed a late lunch in the sun.
 If you get the opportunity to visit the area – take it!